eslint/eslint/docs/src/use/configure/migration-guide.md

 You can also use the `extends` property to extend a custom config.
 Custom configs can either be paths to local config files or npm package names.

-In flat config files, predefined configs are imported from separate modules into flat confg files.
+In flat config files, predefined configs are imported from separate modules into flat config files.
 The `recommended` and `all` rules configs are located in the [`@eslint/js`](https://www.npmjs.com/package/@eslint/js) package.
 You must import this package to use these configs:

 ```shell
 npm install @eslint/js --save-dev
 ```

 You can add each of these configs to the exported array or expose specific rules from them.
-You must import the modules for local config files and npm package configs with flat confg.
+You must import the modules for local config files and npm package configs with flat config.

 #### eslintrc Examples